lyonbros/cordova-plugin-secure-cache/README.md

 Ok, so why do I want this?
 Let's say you have an app that generates a cryptographic key from a user's password.
 If your app is killed, then unless you are making the *horrible mistake* of storing the user's key on-disk, your user will have to log in again.
-Users hate nothing more than logging in again, trust me.
-They will tell you about it all the time.
+Users hate nothing more than logging in again.
+Trust me.
+(Android users *HATE* this one app developer!!)

 SecureCache lets you store their key in-memory such that only apps built by you can access the key data.
 It doesn't have to be a key, it can be any data that